sksundaram-learning/tanuki/README.md

 * Erlang/OTP R17|R18
     - Homebrew: `brew install erlang`
     - FreeBSD: `pkg install erlang`
-    - Ubuntu Linux: build from source as shown in the `Dockerfile`
 * CouchDB 1.6.1 or higher
     - Homebrew: `brew install couchdb`
     - FreeBSD: `pkg install couchdb`
-    - Ubuntu Linux: build from source as shown in the `Dockerfile`
 * ImageMagick
     - See the development setup docs in the `magick-rust` project.